phenixdigital/phoenix_storybook/guides/sandboxing.md

 ## 1. What JS context do your components share with the storybook?

-`PhxLiveStorybook` runs with Phoenix LiveView and therefore requires its `LiveSocket`.
+`PhoenixStorybook` runs with Phoenix LiveView and therefore requires its `LiveSocket`.
 This LiveSocket is the same used by your components: you just need to inject it with your own `Hooks`, `Params` and `Uploaders`.